fedek6/rh-manifest/js/Next.js/custom-404.md

 # Custom 404 page

-Simply create a file `pages/404.js` and build component for error display:
+Simply create a file `pages/404.js` and build a component for error display:

 ```js
 import Layout from '../components/layout';